simonmichael/hledger/MANUAL.markdown

     $ hledger balance food -p 'last month'

 A final total is displayed, use `--no-total` to suppress this.
-Also, the `--depth` option shows accounts only to the specified depth, useful for an overview:
+Also, the `--depth N` option shows accounts only to the specified depth, useful for an overview:

     $ for y in 2006 2007 2008 2009 2010; do echo; echo $y; hledger -f $y.ledger balance ^expenses --depth 2; done

 With `--flat`, a non-hierarchical list of full account names is displayed instead.
 This mode shows just the accounts actually contributing to the balance, making the arithmetic a little more obvious to non-hledger users.
+In this mode you can also use `--drop N` to elide the first few account name components.

 ##### chart